Cornell-MAE-UG/fa25-portfolio-ejm349-svg/_projects/2025_max_lift_height_design.md

 ###### Sources of Error & Other Approaches
 Possible sources of error mainly lie in the assumptions made.
 Firstly, it was assumed the maximum weight is equal to the maximum force of the actuator.
 This is likely not entirely accurate as only a component of the weight is along the line of action of the actuator force.
 Secondly, it was assumed the weight is evenly distributed over its length-- this is not necessarily the case and could decrease or increase bending depending on the location of the centroid.

 It was also assumed that the cross-section will be square.
 I mainly chose this to have a better comparison with the initial design now that there was a new material (aluminum) and a constraint on max bending.
 Considering the weight per unit length of aluminum being roughly one third of steel's, and that the cross-sectional side length doubled but the max bending decreased by roughly 84%, this seems to be a very mass-efficient solution.
-Instead, I could have continued to assume steel and calculate the needed I value, however, when I did this, the needed I value was far smaller than the given I values for various steel beam cross-sectional shapes in the textbook appendix.
+Instead, I could have continued to assume steel and calculate the needed $I$ value, however, when I did this, the needed $I$ value was far smaller than the given $I$ values for various steel beam cross-sectional shapes in the textbook appendix.
 This would imply more material and weight is being used, so I pivoted to the lighter aluminum material as shown.